|Lexi sanding or gluing. She had a

 There were custom weights, wheels, full axles, stickers, car bodies, fins, spoilers, you name it.
 They even had a derby car stand that you could prop your car up on like a lift at the mechanic shop.
-The only way I could have had a better advantage is if I had a degree in mechanical engineering!

 So, again, I did what any loving father would do.
 I bought the things needed to make my daughter's car take Best of Show if nothing else.
 Custom flame stickers and solid axles with custom wheels.
-I dug out the Dremmel and went to town on the tires, smoothing out the plastic mold nubbies.
+I dug out the Dremel and went to town on the tires, smoothing out the plastic mold nubbies.

 I decided to ask a neighbor if they had heard any rules for the race as we had not been given any.
-I was told they'd be abiding by the standard BSA Pinewood Derby Rules which meant I had to measure everything from width to length to distance between left and right tires.
+I was told they'd be abiding by the standard BSA Pinewood Derby Rules which meant I had to measure everything from width to length to distance between the left and right tires.
 Then I found out there was a weight limit.
 I had already screwed on the weight kit in full.
 I mean, no rules meant the heavier the car, the faster it should go (within reason.)

 When it was all said and done, we had a great time with the entire family watching the races.
 We didn't place in the top three but we won Best Design.
 I'm looking forward to the next race now that the cobwebs have been dusted off my derby car knowledge.